 - Applicant receives commitment letter

-- Funding of initial disbursement 30 days following City's receipt of signed commitment letter and all required submissions
+- Funding of initial disbursement 30 days following City's receipt of signed loan documents and all required submissions